ilieim/NanoparticleMembrane/README.md

 To visualize the simulation in **Ovito**, follow these steps:

-1. Import the `dump.lammpstrj` file to visualize particle motion.
+1. Import the trajectory file to visualize particle motion.
 2. Add the **"Load Trajectory"** modification and load `bonds.txt` for bond information.
 3. Apply the bond settings using the provided `Ovito_Bond_Presets.png`.